Italy's top court to rule on Knox conviction in Kercher murder

 The judges who passed the second guilty verdict, handing Knox a 28-1/2-year jail sentence and Sollecito 25 years, said the murder was the result of a domestic argument.

-The Cassation Court is making a technical judgement on the validity of the last conviction, which the defence says is flawed.
+The Cassation Court is making a technical judgment on the validity of the last conviction, which the defense says is flawed.
 If the conviction is scrapped, the case will almost certainly go back to an appeals court for the third time.

 If the conviction is confirmed, Sollecito, whose passport has been confiscated, could face a return to jail in his home country, and Italy may ask the United States to extradite Knox from her hometown of Seattle, where she has been since 2011, when the pair were acquitted on appeal and freed.